Maine Mineral and Gem Museum: Collection and research

 The 15,000sq ft museum has four galleries and nineteen permanent exhibits showcasing Maine minerals, as well as meteorites from the Moon and Mars.
 Additionally, the MMGM's active research laboratory supports scientific exploration of both minerals and meteorites.
 The MMGM houses approximately 6,000 extraterrestrial rocks (originating from the Moon, Mars, and Asteroid Belt) that are showcased in the Stifler Collection of Meteorites.

+Tourmaline

+Tourmaline is the state mineral of Maine.
+The museum holds many tourmaline specimens, including examples from "The Big Find" of 1972.
+"The Big Find" occurred at the Dunton Quarry on Plumbago Mountain in Newry where two metric tons of tourmaline were mined.
+In 2022, the museum opened the exhibition "The Big Find: The Legend Continues" which showcased stones from the 1972 find utilized by 12 jewelers from across the country.

 The William "Skip" Simmons Research Laboratory

 Through collaboration with academic institutions and researchers from around the globe, MMGM's team of researchers have co-authored and presented over 100 scientific studies in the past decade and written over 500 peer-reviewed publications throughout their career.

 Maine Pegmatite Workshop

 MMGM and the MP2 Research Team offer an annual opportunity to study granitic pegmatites at the Maine Pegmatite Workshop.

 The Maine Pegmatite Workshop curriculum includes: